 So, what are the improvements introduced with Microsoft Lists?
 In an on-demand webinar about working with Lists, Microsoft focuses on three main value points of the new information-tracking service.

-Microsoft Lists are…
+Key features of Microsoft Lists

-Simple: Easily create, share, and track lists with anyone, on any device
+Microsoft Lists are Simple: Easily create, share, and track lists with anyone, on any device

 Track issues, assets, activities, and more from anywhere:

 - Create a new list in the Lists app, Lists app in Teams, SharePoint, or import a data table from Excel

 - Jumpstart new lists using ready-made templates

 - Easily share an entire list or individual list items to collaborate with colleagues